vosechu/vosechu.github.io/_posts/2015-01-06-testing-rack-middleware-in-request-specs.md

 }
 {% endhighlight %}

+Overriding `app` will let Rack::Test know where to send requests.
+Rack::Builder creates a new Rack app out of anything within the block, so you can do the `eval` or even use `use` or `run` to load up more middlewares or apps (Like Rack::Lobster!).

-For greater context, here's what it looked like in the test file (Rory is a little rack server we use internally):
+I'm running out of steam, the day is growing late, so I'll just post the larger snippet.
+Here's what it looked like in the test file (Rory is a little rack server we use internally):

 {% highlight ruby %}
 RSpec.describe 'XSS sanitization', :type => :feature do